Drake (musician): 2010–2012: Musical breakthrough with Thank Me Later and Take Care

+On August 5, 2012, Drake released "Enough Said", performed by Aaliyah and himself.
+Originally recorded prior to Aaliyah's 2001 death, Drake later finished the track with producer "40".
 In promotion of his second album, Drake embarked on the worldwide Club Paradise Tour.
-It became the most successful hip hop tour of 2012, grossing over $42 million.
+It became the most successful hip-hop tour of 2012, grossing over $42 million.
 He then returned to acting, starring in Ice Age: Continental Drift as Ethan.